julkian/The-Legend-Of-Zelda-A-FIB-To-The-Past/README.md

-# The-Legend-of-Isaac
+# The-Legend-Of-Zelda-A-FIB-To-The-Past
-Binding of isaac: Rebirth Tribute game in OpenGL for academic purpose.
+The Legend of Zelda: A Link to the Past Tribute game in OpenGL for academic purpose.